rutal-Inc/midhah-web/README.md

 ## 🐛 Bugs and feature requests

-Have a bug or a feature request?
+Do you have a bug or a feature request?
 Please search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/rutal-Inc/midhah-www/issues/new).

 ## 🧑‍💻 Contributing

-We welcome the developers from all level to contribute in this project.
-For this, please open an issue and discuss with the maintainers and then start coding... 🧑‍💻
+We welcome developers from all levels to contribute to this project.
+For this, please open an issue, discuss it with the maintainers, and then start coding... 🧑‍💻

 ## 😎 Creator